New Order (Nazism): Re-settlement efforts

 By 1942, Hitler's empire encompassed much of Europe, but the territories annexed lacked population desired by the Nazis.
-After Germany had acquired her Lebensraum, she now needed to populate these lands according to Nazi ideology and racial principles.
+From the point of view of the Nazis, though Germany had acquired her Lebensraum, she now needed to populate these lands according to Nazi ideology and racial principles.
 This was to be accomplished before the end of the war by a "reordering of ethnographical relations".
-The initial step of this project had already been taken by Hitler on 7 October 1939, when Himmler was named the Reich Commissar for the Consolidation of Germandom (Reichskommissar für die Festigung deutschen Volkstums) (RKFDV) (see also Hauptamt Volksdeutsche Mittelstelle, VoMi) This position authorized Himmler to repatriate ethnic Germans (Volksdeutsche) living abroad to occupied Poland.
-Himmler's jurisdiction as the guardian of the Volksdeutsche re-settlement efforts was increased to other occupied territories to be Germanized as the war continued.
+The initial step of this project had already been taken by Hitler on 7 October 1939, when Himmler was named the Reich Commissar for the Consolidation of Germandom (Reichskommissar für die Festigung deutschen Volkstums) (RKFDV) (see also Hauptamt Volksdeutsche Mittelstelle, VoMi) This position authorised Himmler to repatriate ethnic Germans (Volksdeutsche) living abroad to occupied Poland.
+Himmler's jurisdiction as the guardian of the Volksdeutsche re-settlement efforts was increased to other occupied territories to be Germanised as the war continued.
 To make room for the German settlers, hundreds of thousands of Poles and French living in these lands were transferred across borders.
 The great majority of Himmler's Volksdeutsche were acquired from the Soviet sphere of interest under the German–Soviet "population exchange" treaty.

 At the end of 1942 a total of 629,000 Volksdeutsche had been re-settled, and preparations for the transfer of 393,000 others were underway.
 The long-term goal of the VoMi was the resettlement of a further 5.4 million Volksdeutsche, mainly from Transylvania, Banat, France, Hungary and Romania.
 The immigrants were classified either as racially or politically unreliable (settled in Altreich), of high quality (settled in the annexed eastern territories) or suitable for transit camps.
-Himmler encountered considerable difficulties with the Volksdeutsche of France and Luxembourg, who often wished to retain their former status as citizens of their respective countries.
+Himmler encountered considerable difficulties with the Volksdeutsche of France and Luxembourg, who often wished to retain their former status as citisens of their respective countries.
+Moreover, it was considered to have help from other Germanic peoples outside Germans, like Danes, Swedes, Norwegians, Dutch and British collaborators.
+An example was the Dutch East Company (Nederlandsche Oost-Compagnie), a German-Dutch organization that send Dutch settlers to Pskov to help in the Germanic re-settlement of Lebensraum.

-Spain and Portugal

-Spanish dictator General Francisco Franco contemplated joining the war on the German side.
-The Spanish Falangists made numerous border claims.
-Franco claimed French Basque departments, Catalan-speaking Roussillon, Cerdagne and Andorra.
-Spain also wanted to reclaim Gibraltar from the United Kingdom because of the symbolic and strategic value.
-Franco also called for the reunification of Morocco as a Spanish protectorate, the annexation of the Oran district from French Algeria and large-scale expansion of Spanish Guinea.
-This last project was especially unfeasible because it overlapped German territorial ambition to reclaim German Cameroon and Spain would most likely be forced to give up Guinea entirely.
-Spain also sought federation with Portugal on common cultural and historical grounds (such as the Iberian Union).

-After the Spanish refusal to join the war, Spain and Portugal were expected to be invaded and become puppet states.
-They were to turn over coastal cities and islands in the Atlantic to Germany as part of the Atlantic Wall and to serve as German naval facilities.
-Portugal was to cede Portuguese Mozambique and Portuguese Angola as part of the intended Mittelafrika colonial project.

-Plans for other parts of the world outside Europe
+Plans outside Europe

+Fascist Italy and Nazi Germany had two mean of operations to extend its Sphere of influence outside Europe, consisting on intergovernmental diplomacy from the Foreign Ministries of each country with their Consulates, while also developing propaganda and subversive through unofficial agencies linked to Axis Powers, like the Fascist League of North America or the Ausland-Organization (foreign organisations) branch of the Nazi Party.
+Serving to establish the political and economic hegemony of the Axis Powers in selected countries, using them to expand Axis Powers influence through their Continents.